-- 14. (a) To decide whether meetings, visits or other arrangements should be treated as "approved duty" within the context of the Scheme of Members' Allowances. - (b) To authorise the payment of travelling and subsistence allowances for training and educational conferences and meetings subject to application for such authorisation having been made in advance of the event.
+- 29. (a) To decide whether meetings, visits or other arrangements should be treated as "approved duty" within the context of the Scheme of Members' Allowances. - (b) To authorise the payment of travelling and subsistence allowances for training and educational conferences and meetings subject to application for such authorisation having been mapping degree of the event.